Crawl Budget & Crawlability SEO Audit: The Complete Guide to Every Issue That Blocks Search Engines

 HTTP/2, HTTP/3, and QUIC

-From a crawlability standpoint: Googlebot supports HTTP/2 and crawls sites using it more efficiently.
-A server running HTTP/1.1 imposes additional latency on each crawl request, which suppresses how many pages Googlebot can efficiently crawl per session.
+From a crawlability standpoint: a server running HTTP/1.1 imposes additional latency on each crawl request, which suppresses how many pages Googlebot can efficiently crawl per session.
+The fix is straightforward — most modern hosting environments and CDNs support HTTP/2 by default.

 Frequently Asked Questions

 Crawlability refers to whether search engines can access and fetch a URL.
 Indexability refers to whether a crawled page is eligible for inclusion in the search index.
 A page can be crawlable but not indexable (if it carries noindex), or it can be neither crawlable nor indexable (if blocked by robots.txt).
-Both are required for a page to rank.
+Both conditions must be met for a page to rank.

-Google Search Console’s Pages report (Index Coverage) includes a “Soft 404” segment that surfaces URLs Google has identified as returning 200 status codes with error-state content.
-Supplement this with a site crawl using Screaming Frog configured to compare HTTP status codes against page content patterns.
+Google Search Console’s Pages report includes a “Soft 404” segment that surfaces URLs Google has identified as returning 200 status codes with error-state content.
+Supplement this with a site crawl using Screaming Frog configured to compare HTTP status codes against page content patterns — specifically pages under 100 words or containing “not found,” “out of stock,” or “no results” in the body.

-Google deprecated rel="next" and rel="prev" as a direct ranking signal in 2019.
-However, ensuring paginated pages carry correct canonical tags, are internally linked, and contain sufficient unique content remains the correct technical approach for large paginated series.
+Google deprecated rel=”next” and rel=”prev” as a direct ranking signal in 2019.
+However, ensuring paginated pages carry correct self-referencing canonical tags, are properly internally linked, and contain sufficient unique content remains the correct technical approach.
+Without these signals, Googlebot may treat each paginated page as an independent shallow-content document rather than part of a series.

-Keep the page live with a 200 status if the product is temporarily out of stock.
-Ensure the page contains crawlable value — related products, category links, descriptive content — so Googlebot does not classify it as a soft 404.
-For permanently discontinued products with no redirect candidate, return a 410 Gone.
+Keep the page live with a 200 status if the product is temporarily unavailable.
+Make sure it contains crawlable value — related products, category links, descriptive content — so Googlebot doesn’t classify it as a soft 404.
+For permanently discontinued products with no redirect candidate, return a 410 Gone to accelerate de-indexation and recover crawl budget.

 Start With the Signals That Cost You the Most

 Crawlability issues exist on a spectrum.
-Server errors and robots.txt misconfigurations that block critical pages are zero-day emergencies.
-Index bloat from combinatorial URL generation and widespread soft 404s are slow bleeds — they rarely cause visible ranking collapses but quietly suppress crawl efficiency, domain quality signals, and the speed at which new content enters the index.
+Server errors and robots.txt misconfigurations blocking critical pages are zero-day emergencies — fix them today.
+Index bloat from combinatorial URL generation and widespread soft 404s are slow bleeds.
+They rarely cause visible ranking collapses overnight, but they quietly suppress crawl efficiency, domain quality signals, and the speed at which new content enters the index.

 About the author